Need a New Job? Find It Here!

 If you think code review tools are not needed as long as you’re testing, then the advantages described below can influence you to think differently.

-• Early Bug Detection
+Early Bug Detection

 It saves a lot of time during the testing process when errors are found at a very early point in the development phase.
 The overall method is becoming much less costly.
 Automation testing decreases the effort and time expended on testing; there is also no greater gift than the human nature of recognizing and correcting other people’s errors.

-• Mentoring Juniors
+Mentoring Juniors

-Seniors can not have much time when a junior starts a project to tutor or instruct the junior about the coding practices or educate them on how to do their job.
+Seniors do not have much time when a junior starts a project to tutor or instruct the junior about coding practices or educate them on how to do their job.
 The perfect solution for a senior developer in that situation is to spend at least 20-30 minutes checking the code written by the junior.
 Daily feedback will allow the new developer to improve his coding skills.

-• The Era of Agile
+The Era of Agile

-Most companies today adopt Agile methods and expect quality work to be delivered in time.
+Most companies today adopt Agile methods and expect quality work to be delivered on time.
 The analysis of the code will enable the organization to produce a quality prototype that is free of defects and designed in compliance with standard protocols.

-• Team Cohesion
+Team Cohesion

-• Compliance with Standards
+Compliance with Standards

 The client also needs us to comply with a certain coding standard in the agile era.
 Fresher developers, however, are not always conscious of industry-standard coding.
 Regular reviews help make sure that the code complies with the rules and norms set by the stakeholders.